Naym History, Family Crest & Coats of Arms

 Another 38 words (3 lines of text) are included under the topic Early Naym Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Naym family to the New World and Oceana
+Migration of the Naym family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Nayms to arrive on North American shores: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..